open-telemetry/opentelemetry-specification/specification/trace/api.md

 The Span interface MUST provide:

-- An API to set the `Status` where the new `Status` properties are passed as arguments.
+- An API to set the `Status`.
 This SHOULD be called `SetStatus`.
-This API takes the `StatusCanonicalCode`, and optional description.
+  This API takes the `StatusCanonicalCode`, and optional `Description`, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.

 The status code SHOULD remain unset, except for the following circumstances: